aaaaaa123456789/bsp/README.md

 It is also possible to apply patches via a website.
 A sample patching website is available here, which should work in any modern browser; it is located in the [`sample.htm`][sample.htm] file, and it requires having the `bsppatch.js` file in the same directory for it to work.
+This website can be tested at [http://aaaaaa123456789.github.io/bsp][].

 [license]: LICENSE
 [specification]: specification.md